observablehq/framework/examples/README.md

 We offer two types of examples: **techniques** and **showcases**.

 Technique examples address lower-level needs such as “how to load data from Google Analytics” or “how to make a bump chart”.
 They’re smaller, piecemeal examples for common development tasks.
-Technique examples are intended to teach you how to accomplish a specific task or to provide reusable code that can be copy-pasted into your Framework project.
+Technique examples are intended to teach you how to accomplish a specific task and to provide reusable code that can be copy-pasted into your Framework project.

 Showcase examples, in contrast, address higher-level user needs such as “how to analyze website traffic” or “how to show the growth of an open-source project”.
 These larger, complete examples demonstrate how to create useful data apps.
 Showcase examples are intended primarily to inspire and show Framework’s potential.
 As applied examples, showcase examples also demonstrate multiple techniques working together; we encourage you to view source.